 A: Some tool handles come with labels and some don’t.
 With or without a sticky label, your Hydra Hoe shaft is made of European lime wood and your Castor Trowel handle is of European beech.
 The tool heads have the PKS logo stamped into the bronze.

 A: Short tool shafts seem to be a British speciality.
 You rarely see them elsewhere.
 A longer tool shaft allows the gardener to have a more upright posture, which is easier on the back.
 We Brits are used to creaking backs after bending over a spade or fork, but backache does not have to go with gardening, in our view.
 The hoes, rake and other pulling tools are light enough to use with arms extended, and the long shaft allows greater reach.
-More about the peculiar British tradition of garden tool design in our booklet, the Story of Copper Garden Tools.
+More about the peculiar British tradition of garden tool design in our booklet, the Story of Bronze Garden Tools.